Eternalune Translations

 Soon after, Blair left the townhouse.
 Passing a fountain spraying cool streams of water, she stepped into the car where the chauffeur was waiting.
 The engine started, and with its noise the car moved forward through the front yard, passed the iron gates, and headed toward the city.

 It was an afternoon in spring with an unusually gentle sun.
 The breeze carried the sweet scent of lilacs.
-The streets of the capital Borsa, flowing past the car window, were filled with spring.
-Blair’s eyes, gazing outside for a while, were repeatedly colored by shifting hues.
+Even the scenery of the capital, Borsa, drifting past beyond the car window was steeped in the feeling of spring.
+For a while, colors tinted Blair’s eyes as she gazed outside, appearing and fading in turn.

 Yet to the middle-aged chauffeur, the young lady who had returned to the capital after ten years for her engagement seemed faintly excited.
 The brim of her hat could not quite hide her cheeks, flushed prettily like roses, and her slightly parted lips looked like those of an innocent girl.